[KB7856] Set up an HTTPS/SSL connection for ESET PROTECT On-Prem (Windows)

 ESET PROTECT On-Prem certificates

 The steps below refer to certificates for Apache Tomcat, which are used to ensure secure HTTPS connections.
-For information about ESET PROTECT On-Prem certifications, see our Online Help topic.
+For information about ESET PROTECT On-Prem certificates, see the ESET PROTECT On-Prem Online Help.

 Always use .pfx with a password